Joan/Quiz/Readme.md

   * `answer` and `answer_subtitle`: displayed in the admin panel

 * A poster image can be displayed before the first riddle, by adding a PNG image at **`media/intro-poster.png`**. <kbd>Enter</kbd> to hide it and load the first riddle.

+Nb: Rename the `media-sample` folder to `media`, or duplicate it to create a new clean copy for a new quiz game session.

 #### Teams